salif/goyo-mod/content/_index.md

 [extra.final_cta_section]
 title = "Contributing"
-description = "Goyo is an open-source project made with ❤️.
-If you want to contribute to this project, please see CONTRIBUTING.md and submit a pull request with your cool content!" button = { text = "View Contributing Guide", url = "https://github.com/hahwul/goyo/blob/main/CONTRIBUTING.md" }
+description = "Trankwilo is an open-source project made with ❤️.
+If you want to contribute to this project, please see CONTRIBUTING.md and submit a pull request with your cool content!" button = { text = "View Contributing Guide", url = "https://codeberg.org/salif/trankwilo/src/branch/trankwilo/CONTRIBUTING.md" }
 +++